 Maine - SP 472 has been proposed.
 It is well written and deserves our full support!
 It received a favorable reception in the Committee on Insurance and Financial Services

 Texas - This state already has great DPC law on the books, but they are one of a handful of states that currently prohibit any physicians from dispensing medications to patients.
 This ability to bypass the pharmacy, PBMs, etc and dispense medications at wholesale cost is a major value add for many DPC practices.
 HB 1482 was introduced on 03/07/17 to allow physicians to dispense medications.
 Please call your representative to indicate your support if you live in Texas!

 New York - Assembly Bill A03966 has been proposed.
 We are unsure what prompted this bill.
 It offers a broad definition of "retainer" medicine and establishes a requirement that any kind of retainer practice have an escrow account.
 It does not actually mention direct primary care, nor does it offer any "not insurance" protections in spite of implementing an escrow requirement.
-It has been sponsored by a republican in a democrat led assembly, so it is not expected to gain much attention.
+It has not made it out of the committee stage and is not expected to gain much attention.

 Michigan's Patrick Colbeck continues to be one of the best DPC supporters.
 After previously introducing and passing "not insurance" legislation the Senator has now introduced a resolution designed to encourage the federal government to correct confusion around health savings accounts and DPC.

 If you are from one of the states listed above and have additional updates for other readers (such as the date of an upcoming committee meeting or vote) please comment below.
 If you reside in any of the above states, please read the proposed legislation (these are typically quick reads) and if you support it contact your state senators and representatives.
 2017 is shaping up to be a great year for Direct Primary Care!
 Please do your part!